software-students-spring2025/1-specification-exercise-amazing_team/README.md

 - As an NYU student, I want to be able to find spots where I can work with other people on group projects.

 - As an NYU student, I want a space away from my roommate to study.

+- As an NYU student with a tight schedule, I want to avoid wasting time looking for a place.

+- As an NYU student with focusing issues,  I want to hold group meetings in person and be able to easily find a space that works for all team members.

 ## Activity Diagrams